clach/Realtime-Vulkan-Hair/README.md

 ![](images/singlescatteringalone.gif)

-You can see it doesn't really have any color besides the reflections and backscattering!).
+You can see it doesn't really have any color besides the reflections and backlighting from the forward scattering!).

 As you can imagine, tracing light paths as they bounce off multiple strands is difficult to accomplish without a path tracer.
 Several approximations have been presented, and for simplicity we used the one shown in [Physically Based Hair Shading in Unreal](https://blog.selfshadow.com/publications/s2016-shading-course/karis/s2016_pbs_epic_hair.pdf).
 This involves creation of a fake normal vector and approximating the absorption over a light path, for which we used deep opacity maps.
 Here is the result of multiple scattering alone (blonde hair):